Frequently Asked Questions

 Getting Started

 WorkApps is a platform for publishing internal tools for your team.
-Upload a ZIP file and your team gets a secure, authenticated link instantly — no servers, no IT tickets, no deployment pipeline.
+Upload your files — a ZIP, a folder, or individual files — and your team gets a secure, authenticated link instantly.
+No servers, no IT tickets, no extra steps to go live.

-No. If you can build or export a ZIP file, you can publish it.
+No. If you can build or export your files, you can publish them.
+Upload a ZIP, drag in a folder, or drop individual files.
 There is no server setup or hosting configuration required.

 You pay per published app — $59/mo for Utility apps and $119/mo for Workflow apps.
 There are no seat fees, so your whole team can use every app at no extra cost.
-Your organization also gets a WorkApps-managed subdomain ({orgSlug}.workapps.tech) included on all plans.
+Your organization also gets its own WorkApps web address (your-company.workapps.run) included with every app.
+Optional add-ons like Enterprise ($399/mo) and Compliance ($799/mo) unlock company sign-in (SSO), role-based access control (RBAC), advanced analytics, higher limits, and activity tracking across every app you publish.

 No. WorkApps runs entirely in your browser.
 There is nothing to download, install, or configure on your machine.